databio/MIRA/README.md

 ### Learning how to use MIRA

 A couple of vignettes are included with the package.
-For an overview of the package see the "Methylation-based Inference of Regulatory Activty" vignette.
-A more realistic example of how to use MIRA may be found in the "Applying MIRA to a Biological Question" vignette.
+For an overview of the package see the "Getting Started" vignette.
+A more realistic example of how to use MIRA may be found in the "BiologicalApplication" vignette.